IntuitiveHarmony/collaborativeGitFlow/README.md

 <br>

-This will send and invite to each of the group member's email addresses.
+This will send and invite to each of the group member's email addresses as well as their gitHub account.
 As a collaborator make sure you accept the invite or the owner of the repo will see something like this, until you do.

 ![Invite Modal](./images/pendingInvite.png)